iossifovlab/snakeobjects/documentation/gettingStarted.rst

 Step 4
 ^^^^^^

-Finally, we can run ``sobjects run`` command to create all targets for all the object in the project:
+Finally, we can run :option:`sobjects run` command to create all targets for all the object in the project:

 .. code-block:: bash